Irvin McDowell: Later service and postbellum career

+McDowell "assiduously implemented the U.S. policy of neutrality and strict denial of arms exports" during the French intervention in Mexico.
+His enforcement angered both French authorities and Mexican factions, who wanted access to U.S. arms.
 In July 1864, McDowell was given command of the Department of the Pacific.
 He later commanded the Department of California from July 27, 1865, to March 31, 1868; briefly commanded the Fourth Military Department; then commanded the Department of the East from July 16, 1868, to December 16, 1872.
 On November 25, 1872, he was promoted to major general.
 On December 16, 1872, McDowell succeeded General George G. Meade as commander of the Military Division of the South and remained until June 30, 1876.
 From July 1, 1876, he was commander of the Division of the Pacific.
 In 1882, Congress imposed a mandatory retirement age of 64 for military officers, and McDowell retired on October 14 of that year.

 In 1879, when a board of review commissioned by President Rutherford B. Hayes issued its report recommending a pardon for Fitz John Porter, it attributed much of the loss of the Second Battle of Bull Run to McDowell.
 In the report, he was depicted as indecisive, uncommunicative, and inept, repeatedly failing to answer Porter's requests for information, failing to forward intelligence of Longstreet's positioning to Pope, and neglecting to take command of the left wing of the Union Army as was his duty under the Articles of War.

 Following his retirement from the army, General McDowell exercised his fondness for landscape gardening, serving as Park Commissioner of San Francisco, California until his death from heart attack on May 4, 1885.
 In this capacity, he constructed a park in the neglected reservation of the Presidio, laying out drives that commanded views of the Golden Gate.
 He is buried in San Francisco National Cemetery in the Presidio of San Francisco.